msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 1.2.3.4 ansible_ssh_user=ubuntu
 ```
 where `1.2.3.4` is public IP i got from aws.
 And some extra parameter -  in my case target node username was differ from local username, so I have to define that explisitly.
-If none `hostfile` is set in config, default one, located at
+If none `hostfile` is set in config, default one, located at `/etc/ansible/hosts` will be used.
+Also possible to override `hostfile` location by:
-Inventory setting also can be overriden by:
+- passing `-i <path>` parameter to ansible executable
+- setting `ANSIBLE_HOSTS` environment variable(li)

 #### Global configuration